 What is included in the cost?

-Your registration fees cover the unconference itself, morning coffee/light breakfast, and lunch.
+Your registration fees cover the unconference itself, lunch and a reception.

 What should I bring with me?

 We suggest bringing a laptop or tablet since unconference session notes will be kept using Google Documents.
 If you bring a tablet, please install the free Google Drive app (available through the iTunes Store or Google Play).

 How do I propose a session?

 There are currently two ways to propose a session: